quiltjs/quilt/README.md

 - `QuiltRequest` – base request type
 - `SinglePartQuiltRequest` – JSON/URL-encoded request with a `body`
 - `MultiPartQuiltRequest` – multipart/form-data with text fields and `File`s
-- `QuiltResponse` – wraps an HTTP status and response body
+- `QuiltResponse` – wraps an HTTP status, response body, optional headers, and an optional `contentType`

 The Fastify adapter converts: